 Clerkship director: Dr. Donald Solomon.

-The student will gain sufficient understanding of the evaluation and management of patients with otolaryngologic diseases to enable comprehensive primary care management of these conditions.
+The student will gain sufficient understanding of the evaluation and management of patients with otolaryngologic diseases to enable understanding of what comprehensive management of these conditions entails.
 Students will:

 - Make relevant findings in obtaining the history and physical examination of patients with otolaryngologic disease.